M0NWY/Mixcloud-Downloader-2/README.md

 Requires : selenium, gecko driver, firefox, youtube-dl, linux ( developed on debian 10 and python 3.7 ish ), will probably run elsewhere...

 This version is single threded and slow, it is possible to go faster but pyhton is a bit iffy in this regard.
-It's good enough for me and probably won't cheese to many people off !
+It's good enough for me and probably won't cheese too many people off !